scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 Reading Datasets
 ==============================
-Arrays and Tables try to preseve the original flavor that they were created with.
+Arrays and Tables try to preserve the original flavor that they were created with.

 .. break